Arrow7000/qew/README.md

 # Qew

-A library for queuing and limiting simultaneous asynchronous functions.
-Perfect for memory intensive operations or accessing rate-limited APIs.
+A library for queuing and throttling asynchronous functions, both individually or in arrays.

+Perfect for managing resource-intensive processes and controlling access to rate-limited APIs.

 ## Installation